godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 For now, set the base URL to the default value: http://localhost; we will remove it in the later steps.
 Once done, let WebDriverIO install all the needed packages.

-When finished, the generated WebDriverIO config can be found in the `wdio.conf` file at the root of the project, here is what it should contain:
+When finished, the generated WebDriverIO config can be found in the `wdio.conf` file at the root of the project; here is an example of what it should contain:

 ```js
 exports.config = {